MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 ---
-title: View CRM-enriched email summaries in Outlook
+title: Boost sales efficiency with CRM-enriched email summaries in Outlook
 description: Learn how to use Copilot for Sales in Outlook to enrich email summaries with sales information from your CRM. ms.date: 01/17/2025 ms.topic: how-to